StartBlogCaution trapRecognise phishing e-mails - avoid damage

 Such mails can also contain file attachments such as alleged invoice or reminder documents, which should never, really never, be opened before a thorough check of their authenticity.
 They can also contain malware that spreads on your computer when you open them.

-In order to avoid such consequences, it is essential to be able to reliably identify phishing e-mails as such: often not so easy at first glance.
+To avoid such consequences, it is essential to be able to reliably identify phishing emails as such: often not so easy at first glance.

 But don't worry: There are a handful of criteria that unmask a phishing email quite reliably.